Service Dog Training

 - Alerting other individuals to their owner’s emergency needs

-Therapy dogs are owned by educators or medical professionals in specialty practice such as psychiatric, physical therapy or rehabilitation who use their dog as an adjunct to their work and services they provide their clients.
-These dogs are specially trained to assist for example with special-needs students or patient treatment plans.
+Therapy Dogs (see below) are owned by educators or medical and social service professionals in specialty practice such as psychiatric, physical/occupational therapy or rehabilitation, hospice workers, funeral directors, etc. who use their dog as an adjunct to their work and services they provide their clients.
+These dogs are specially trained to assist.
 The ABP Therapy Dog Training, based in Ohio and working with practitioners both in person and with online dog training, ensures that both the dog and his handler are well-trained and able to work successfully in different clinical settings and with a variety of people.

 Each ABP service or therapy dog, while having common foundational qualities and traits, will be specifically trained to each client’s unique requirements.
 Additionally Rachel will create a specialized treatment plan to train the service dog team including the primary handler and any other members of the family and therapeutic team who will be interacting with the dog.